bikarajsingha/HTML-CSS/README.md

 # HTML-CSS
-Static projects made by me.
+Some static projects made by me.